kub147/project_robots/README.md

-# Autonomous Terrain Navigation Using Sentinel-2 Satellite Imagery
+# Autonomous Terrain Navigation Using Sentinel-2

-Project developed for `Introduction to Intelligent Robotics (CC3046)`.
+Project for `Introduction to Intelligent Robotics (CC3046)`.

 Authors:
 - Jakub Wilk
 - Lukasz Furmanek
 - Noa Santos

-## Project Overview
+## Overview

-This project studies autonomous navigation in unstructured outdoor terrain derived from `Sentinel-2` satellite imagery.
-The main goal is to move a robot from point `A` to point `B` while minimizing traversal cost across different terrain types such as roads, meadows, forests, wet soil, and water.
+This project focuses on autonomous robot navigation over real terrain derived from `Sentinel-2` satellite imagery.
+The current system converts satellite scenes into navigable cost maps, lets the user choose a start point `A` and goal point `B`, and compares several planning approaches:

-The project combines:
-- remote sensing and satellite image processing,
-- terrain classification from spectral indices,
-- graph-based path planning on an `8-connected` grid,
-- local sensing with dynamic replanning,
-- reinforcement learning for route learning.

-The current implementation uses a `Python-based 2D grid simulation` rather than Webots.
-This was an explicit design choice already justified and approved in the original proposal.

-## Core Idea

-Each satellite scene is converted into a `512 x 512` navigable grid.
-Every pixel becomes one traversable cell with an associated movement cost.
-Different planning strategies are then compared on the same terrain:

-- `Dijkstra` as the optimal global baseline,
+- `Dijkstra`
-- `A*` as the efficient heuristic global baseline,
+- `A*`
-- `Local-sensing A*` as the main proposal contribution,
+- `Local-sensing A* with dynamic replanning`
-- `Q-learning` as a learned navigation policy on the same map.
+- `Q-learning`

+The current implementation is a `Python 2D grid simulation`.
+It is the algorithmic foundation for a later integration into `Webots`, where the robot is expected to use this planning logic together with reinforcement learning to follow the planned route in simulation.

+## Current Goal

+The project currently solves this problem:

+1. load a satellite-based terrain map,
+2. convert it into a traversal cost map,
+3. click point `A` and point `B`,
+4. compute a good path,
+5. visualize how the robot would move through the terrain,
+6. compare classical planning with learning-based behavior.

-## Input Data
+## Satellite Processing

-The project uses `GeoTIFF` scenes stored in the `scenes/` directory.
+The terrain model is built from multispectral `GeoTIFF` scenes stored in `scenes/`.

-At the moment, the repository contains scenes such as:
-- `Porto_City_512`
-- `Alentejo_Savanna_512`
-- `Serra_Estrela_Mountain_512`
-- `Porto_Export_Fixed_Types`
-- `Douro_Vineyards_512`

-Each scene is resized to `512 x 512` pixels.
-Assuming `10 m / pixel`, one map represents an area of roughly `5.12 km x 5.12 km`.
+Each scene is resized to `512 x 512` and processed using two standard remote sensing indices:

-## Spectral Indices Used

-The terrain model is built from two standard remote sensing indices.

 ### NDVI

-`NDVI` measures vegetation density:

 ```text
 NDVI = (NIR - RED) / (NIR + RED + epsilon)
 ```

-where:
-- `NIR` is the near-infrared band,
-- `RED` is the red band,
-- `epsilon` is a small constant to prevent division by zero.

-Interpretation:
-- low values usually correspond to roads, urban terrain, or bare soil,
-- medium values correspond to grass or sparse vegetation,
-- high values correspond to dense vegetation or forest.
+Used to estimate vegetation density.

 ### NDWI

-`NDWI` is used to detect water and moisture:

 ```text
 NDWI = (GREEN - NIR) / (GREEN + NIR + epsilon)
 ```

-where:
-- `GREEN` is the green band,
-- `NIR` is the near-infrared band.

-Interpretation:
-- high values indicate water or very wet terrain,
-- intermediate values indicate wet riverbanks, moist soil, or marshy terrain.
+Used to estimate water and moisture.

-## Terrain Classification
+## Terrain Classes and Cost Map

-The original proposal assumed four broad terrain classes:
-- `forest`,
-- `meadow`,
-- `road/urban`,
-- `water`.

-The current implementation extends this to make the navigation view more informative and to create a more expressive cost map.
+The original proposal used a simple class structure.
+The current implementation extends it to make the map more useful visually and more informative for planning.

 Current terrain classes:
 - `Water`